Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

-where $\#(Y\cap \ov{X\setminus Y})$ is the scheme-theoretic intersection of $Y$ with its complementary subcurve $\ov{X\setminus Y}$ and $\deg_Y(I)$ is the degree of the biggest torsion-free quotient of the restriction $I_{|Y}$ of $I$ to the subcurve $Y$.
+where $I_Y$ is the biggest torsion-free quotient of the restriction $I_{|Y}$ of $I$ to the subcurve $Y$.
 A polarization $\un q$ is called {\em general} if there are no strictly $\un q$-semistable sheaves, i.e. if every $\un q$-semistable sheaf is also $\un q$-stable (see Definition \ref{def-int} for a numerical characterization of general polarizations).
-A fine compactified Jacobian of $X$ is the fine moduli space $\ov{J}_X(\un q)$ of torsion-free rank-$1$ sheaves of degree $|\un q|$ on $X$ that are $\un q$-semistable (or equivalently $\un q$-stable) with respect to a general polarization $\un q$ on $X$.
+A fine compactified Jacobian of $X$ is the fine moduli space $\ov{J}_X(\un q)$ of torsion-free rank-1 sheaves on $X$ that are $\un q$-semistable (or equivalently $\un q$-stable) with respect to a general polarization $\un q$ on $X$.
 Indeed, it is known that $\ov{J}_X(\un q)$ is a projective scheme over $k$ (see Fact \ref{F:Este-Jac}) on which the generalized Jacobian $J(X)$ of $X$ acts naturally by tensor product.
-It is easy to see that if the curve $X$ is integral, then all the fine compactified Jacobians of $X$ are isomorphic among them (because all of them are equivalent by translation in the sense of Definition \ref{D:transla}).
-However, this fails for reduced non-irreducible curves: the authors have found some explicit examples of nodal curves which admit non-isomorphic fine compactified Jacobians (details will be published somewhere else).